nesi/puppet-puppet/README.markdown

 ## The `puppet::hiera` Class

-[Hiera](http://projects.puppetlabs.com/projects/hiera) is a simple pluggable hierachical database which is well suited for storing hierachical configuration data for Puppet.
+[Hiera](http://projects.puppetlabs.com/projects/hiera) is a simple pluggable hierarchical database which is well suited for storing hierarchical configuration data for Puppet.

 The `puppet::hiera` class confirms the Hiera install that came in as a dependency of the puppet package, and manages it's configuration for puppet.
-It bootstraps the hiera database witha minimal default configuration file (`/etc/puppet/hiera.yaml`) and creates the hiera datastore.
+It bootstraps the hiera database with a minimal default configuration file (`/etc/puppet/hiera.yaml`) and creates the hiera data store.
 It does not manage hiera any further from here.

 When using version control with puppet and hiera, it is recommended that the hiera configuration (`hiera.yaml`) is included in the puppet repository, while the hiera datastore (by default `/etc/puppet/hieradata` with this module) is managed in a separate repository.
 This segregation allows the puppet configuration to be stored as a public repository, while the hiera data is kept private.